-I am often asked to describe in a nutshell what competency-based theological education is.
-What there is much variety in how it can be expresssed, it has three basic characeristics:
+While there is much variety in how it can be expressed, CBTE has three basic characteristics:

-Students complete a competency once they meet all the success criteria for the assessment(s) in that module (i.e. direct assessment).
-These assessments typically measure the student’s knowledge, vocational skills and character related to the competency.
-The student must demonstrate proficiency in all aspects of the rubric to successfully pass the assessment, not just have a passing grade overall.
-If a student attempts an assessment and is unsuccessful, they may re-attempt it until they succeed (with coaching after each attempt by the appropriate mentor(s).
+Everything a thriving ministry worker needs to know, be able to do, or simply to be is defined in a collection of competencies.
+Over the course of the program, students must demonstrate proficiency in each one of those competencies.
+The student must demonstrate proficiency in all aspects of the competency to successfully pass the assessment, not just have a passing grade overall.
+After all: you can’t fly if you only know how to take off and navigate – you need to know how to land as well!
+If a student attempts an assessment and is unsuccessful, they may re-attempt it until they succeed (with coaching after each attempt by the appropriate mentor).

 Each competency has a standard set of learning activities that can be used to help the student develop that proficiency.
 However, the Faculty Instructor is free to remove or replace some or all of these activities if the student’s prior learning, experience, learning style or context calls for it.
 This flexibility enables the mentor team to craft a development plan that suits the student, moving them towards competency on the most direct route possible.

 Most educational programs mention a student-to-teacher ratio.
 But CBTE boasts a teacher-to-student ratio – three to one!
 Each student has a Personal Mentor and a Vocational (or Ministry) Mentor, who accompany them throughout the entire program.
 These mentors are usually selected by the student, which helps to ensure a good fit.
 These mentors are a vital part of the student’s team, as they both facilitate and assess learning together with an academic mentor.
 Some schools use Faculty Instructors that switch from discipline to discipline to ensure students have access to a qualified Subject Matter Expert for each competency, and to expose the student to a variety of coaching styles.
 Others prefer an Academic Coach who, like the other mentors, also journeys with the student from the beginning of the program to the end.